 By Barbara Popel

-Barbara Popel is secretary of the Dow’s Lake Residents Association and a member of its Special Committee on the New Civic Hospital.
+Barbara Popel is secretary of the Dow’s Lake Residents Association.